Kershaw County and Lee County Regional Water Authority

 Credit Cards and Debit Cards are Accepted in the Office and at the Drive-thru.

-Cassatt Water Company has three satellite locations to serve our customers.
+Cassatt Water has seven satellite locations to serve our customers.
 Please pay by the 15th of each month and have your complete bill with you when paying at either of these locations: You must have your current bill.

 50 East DeKalb St Camden